keithalewis/winsock/README.md

 File descriptors are used for reading and writing files on a disk.
 A `pipe` is a file descriptor for reading and writing between two executables running on the same machine.
 Sockets are pipes where the executables can be running on different machines connected by a network.
-Leslie Laport defined a distributed system as "one in which the failure of a computer you didn't even know existed can render your own computer unusable."
+Leslie Lamport defined a distributed system as "one in which the failure of a computer you didn't even know existed can render your own computer unusable."
 This library makes it easy to get to the subtle and difficult to reason about problems involved in networked computing.
 It provides training wheels for the pesky minutia involved with creating sockets